EconometricInstitute/feb22012-programming-website/data/week1/2-types-in-java.md

 This type of behavior is called an *overflow*.
 When you write an explicit cast, you should be aware of potential issues and if needed, write additional code to safeguard yourself against such unexpected behavior.

 ## Non-Primitive Types
 All types that are not primitive types are non-primitive types.
 Examples of these are `String`, `Scanner`, `int[]`, and the classes you create yourself result in new non-primitive types such as `Student` and `Course`.
 Since Java 5 we can also construct type-of-type things like `ArrayList<String>`.
 The rule to determine if a type is a primitive or non-primitive type, all you need to do is check whether the type is one of the eight primitive types.
 If it is not, it has to be a non-primitive type.

+For every primitive type there is an associated non-primitive type, spelled with an uppercase letter: `Byte`, `Short`, `Integer`, `Long`, `Float`, `Double`, `Character`, `Boolean`.
+This is because in Java, you cannot directly insert primitive type values (numbers, characters or boolean values) into array lists.
+For example, you cannot form an `ArrayList<double>`.
+Instead, you must use the related non-primitive type, which is also called the _wrapper_.
+To collect `double` values in an array list, you use an `ArrayList<Double>`.
+Note that the wrapper class names start with uppercase letters, and that two of them differ from the names of the corresponding primitive integer types: `Integer` and `Character`.

 ### Autoboxing

-Lastly, for every primitive type there is an associated non-primitive type, spelled with an uppercase letter: `Byte`, `Short`, `Integer`, `Long`, `Float`, `Double`, `Character`, `Boolean`.
-For these special types, primitive types and their corresponding non-primitive types can be mixed.
+For these special types that have both a primitive and non-primitive version, primitive types and their corresponding non-primitive types can be mixed.
 Type conversion then makes use of something called **autoboxing**.
 Autoboxing is the automatic conversion that the Java compiler makes between primitive types and their corresponding non-primitive types.
 For example, converting and `int` to an `Integer` is done automatically by autoboxing.
 If the conversion goes the other way, it is called unboxing.
 The Java compiler applies autoboxing when a primitive value is passed as a parameter to a method that expects its corresponding non-primitive type, or when a primitive value is assigned to a non-primitive typed variable.